 Tank And Drainage

 Tank and drainage features can make a big difference in how easy a 30-pint dehumidifier is to live with.
-You’ll usually get a tank between 0.39 and 0.66 gallons, which holds a decent amount of water before you need to empty it.
+You’ll usually get a tank between 0.39 and 0.7 gallons, which holds a decent amount of water before you need to empty it.
 If you want less upkeep, look for continuous drainage through a hose; it sends water away automatically and saves you trips to the sink.
 Auto shut-off is another useful feature because it stops the unit when the tank’s full, helping prevent spills.
 Some models also use gravity drainage for hands-free operation.
 Clear level markers make it easy for you to check the tank at a glance, so you can empty it before it fills and keep the dehumidifier running smoothly.

 Noise Levels

 Noise is one of the first things you should check when choosing a 30-pint home dehumidifier, especially if you plan to use it in a bedroom, nursery, or office.
-Most models run between 35 and 45 dB, which is quiet enough for daily use.
+Many models run between 35 and 45 dB, which is quiet enough for daily use.
 At 30 dB, you’ll hear about as much as a whisper; at 40 dB, it’s closer to a quiet library.
 If you’re sensitive to sound, aim for a unit below 40 dB so it won’t distract you while you sleep or work.
 You should also look for advanced compressor technology, since it can cut operating noise.
 Some dehumidifiers even include sleep mode, which lowers fan speed and makes nighttime use calmer and more comfortable.

 Energy Efficiency